 With the generosity and help of the Sikkim royal family and the Indian government the place is well preserved and the luxuriously sprawling green landscape with a mild weather, smiling people, traditions that touch the conscience and the beautiful monastery, there is some important Buddhist institutions also in the place.

-Rumtek is nearly 25 kilometers from Gangtok in Sikkim.
+Rumtek is nearly 25 kilometres from Gangtok in Sikkim.
 It is the seat of his holiness, the XVIth Gyawla Karmapa, the head of the Karma Kagyu order of Tibetan Buddhism.
-The nearest airport to Gangtok is at Bagdogra nearly 125 kilometers and the nearest railhead is at Siliguri nearly 120 kilometers and New Jalpaiguri Railway station about 126 kilometers.
+The nearest airport to Gangtok is at Bagdogra nearly 125 kilometres and the nearest railhead is at Siliguri nearly 120 kilometres and New Jalpaiguri Railway station about 126 kilometres.

 Rumtek is a famous monastery, all over the world, especially among the Tibetan Buddhists; it includes a beautiful shrine temple and a monastery for the monks.
 The place got an existence in the Buddhist pilgrimage map, especially after Chinese habitation in Tibet and subsequent relocations of some Tibetan religious gurus to Sikkim.
 Offbeat destinations have limited hotels, resorts or home stay hence early bookings are solicited.
 Vehicle for sightseeing, Stay and Transfer are all arranged by us hence to avoid disappointment.